Heather Watts

-Heather Watts (born Linda Heather Watts; September 27, 1953) is a ballet dancer, most known for her time with the New York City Ballet.
+Heather Watts (born Linda Heather Watts; September 27, 1953) is a former ballet dancer and teacher most known for her time with the New York City Ballet.

 Biography

-Born in Long Beach, California, her dream as a little girl was to be an actress.
-An acting coach advised her taking ballet classes, seeing as she was incredibly dramatic (and clumsy).
-So she started dancing at the age of 10, to "develop poise."
-She came to New York at the age of 13 on a Ford Foundation summer scholarship to attend the School of American Ballet, the official school of the New York City Ballet.
-She moved permanently to New York at age 15, again on a Ford Foundation scholarship to the School of American Ballet.
+Born in Long Beach, California, (Linda) Heather Watts dreamed as a little girl of becoming an actress.
+An acting couch—recognizing both the dramatic flair and clumsiness of this troublesome child—advised her to take ballet classes.
+So, Watts took up dancing at age 10–"to develop poise."
+At age 13, she came to New York on a summer scholarship from the Ford Foundation to attend the School of American Ballet, the official school of the New York City Ballet.
+She moved permanently to New York at age 15, with yet another Ford Foundation scholarship to the School of American Ballet.

-Watts joined the New York City Ballet in 1970 and was promoted to principal dancer by company co-founder George Balanchine in 1979.
-Balanchine took Watts into his company "because he would not let such a talent disappear."
-During Watts's tenure with the company, she had numerous principal roles created for her by Balanchine, Jerome Robbins, and Peter Martins among others.
-Balanchine gave Watts the principal roles in many of his existing masterpieces, including Agon, Concerto Barocco, Apollo, Symphony in C, Theme and Variations and Serenade.
-Watts performed around the world and starred in numerous Dance in America television programs, and she performed opposite frequent partner Mikhail Baryshnikov at the White House in a national televised performance of Balanchine's Rubies for President and Mrs. Carter.
-Watts retired from the stage in a gala performance at Lincoln Center in 1995.
-She married fellow New York City Ballet Principal Damian Woetzel in 1999.
+In 1970, Watts joined the New York City Ballet and, in 1979, was promoted to principal dancer by company co-founder George Balanchine, who said he did "not [want to ] let such a talent disappear."
+During her tenure with the company, choreographers Jerome Robbins, Balanchine, and Peter Martins, among others, created numerous principal roles specifically for her.
+Balanchine also gave her lead roles in many of his existing masterpieces, including Agon, Concerto Barocco, Apollo, Symphony in C, Theme and Variations, and Serenade.
+Watts performed around the world and starred in many Dance in America television programs.
+At the White House, she and frequent partner Mikhail Baryshnikov performed Balanchine's Rubies for President and Mrs. Carter, an event that was nationally televised.
+She retired from the stage in a gala performance at Lincoln Center in 1995; and married fellow New York City Ballet Principal Damian Woetzel in 1999.